Guide to Zoo Atlanta: 15+ Things to Know

 It is hard to fit everything Zoo Atlanta offers into a day.
 Get up-close with all kinds of animals, from colorful flamingos to playful pandas and everything in between.
 Don’t miss lots of opportunities to play, including the new Treetop Trail.

-Giant Pandas: Ya Lun and Xi Lun, the only twin pandas in the United States, will be cavorting all summer in their climate controlled play area.
+Giant Pandas: Ya Lun and Xi Lun, the only twin pandas in the United States, will be cavorting in their play area.

 Giraffes: At regular feeding times, families can stand on Twiga Terrace, eye-to-eye with the Zoo’s herd, and give them lettuce leaves (purchase for $3).